pyleglise/sportsee/README.md

 SportSee is a website application that intend to give you access to various information regarding your health condition and sport activity.

-SportSee is a website application that intend to give you access to various information regarding your health condition and sport activity.

 It has been developped using React and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Therefore, it has some prerequisites.